 Church of St. Mary or the Sultan Suleyman II Mosque

 Another important national monument is the Church of St. Mary or the Sultan Suleyman II Mosque, considered Jajce’s “symbol of coexistence”.
 It burned down in the mid-19th century, and today only the stone walls remain.

 Throughout history it was used as both church and mosque.
 There are “visible reminders of different religions within the church”.
 The Bell Tower of St. Luke represents the “only surviving medieval bell tower in the Balkans”.
-In 1892, the Austro-Hungarian government declared the church and bell tower cultural heritage icons.
+In 1892, the Austro-Hungarian government declared both the church and bell tower icons of cultural heritage.

 At the end of the day we drove back to Sarajevo reflecting on the history and nature of Travnik and Jajce.
 I’m still processing what I learned.
 Of course the longer you remain in a country the better you understand and appreciate its history and culture.
 I plan to stay in Sarajevo until early March.

 “Underneath us in the purple dusk old Sarajevo is sinking more and more, with its buildings of all time and styles, its churches – old and new – synagogues and mosques along which apple trees that grow, lean and tall as a minaret… But the veil of dusk, who lives all the more denser, all the more equals them and merges into the unreading story of a common night, which now covers the history, legends, and accomplishments of foreign invaders and domestic small and great tyrants and oligarchies, the movements of the masses, long and complicated accounts and accounts between those who have and not, are given by those who have nothing to their needs.”
 Ivo Andrić